 - Women will continue to have a higher likelihood of meeting the criteria for depression in their adult years.

-If you have a depressed teenage daughter, it is important to note why she may experience depressive symptoms and the factors that contribute to the mental illness.
+If you have a depressed teenage daughter, it is important to note why they may experience depressive symptoms and the factors that contribute to the mental illness.
 Some things to consider are listed below.

 How To Help Your Depressed Teenage Daughter